ikding/python_code_quality_for_ds/slideshow.md

 ---
 ### PR reviewers should be considerate

-* Code reviews are essentially critiques - be coniderate, and recognize the potential emotional responses of the author
+* Code reviews are essentially critiques - be considerate, and recognize the potential emotional responses of the author
 * PR review should result in better quality code, and better programmers
 * PR review should not result in bruised egos, lower morales, and increased attrition